tohtsky/irspack/Readme.md

 ## Step 1.
 Train a recommender

 We first represent the user/item interaction as a [scipy.sparse](https://docs.scipy.org/doc/scipy/reference/sparse.html) matrix.
-They we can feed it into our `Recommender` classes:
+Then we can feed it into our `Recommender` classes:

 ```Python
 import numpy as np